philipenzobui/tweet-virality-prediction/README.md

 ## Evaluation

 The evaluation metric for this competition was the root mean squared error (RMSE).
-The baseline RMSE (average of target from test data) was 1234.97, the final model presented in this repository was 465.65 (62.3% improvement).
+The baseline RMSE (average of target from test data) was 1234.97, the final model's RMSE was 465.65 (62.3% improvement).